standardebooks/manual/8-typography.rst

 Ellipses
 ========

 #.
-The ellipses glyph (:utf:`…` or U+2026) is used for ellipses, instead of consecutive or spaced periods.
+The ellipsis glyph (:utf:`…` or U+2026) is used for ellipses, instead of consecutive or spaced periods.

 #.
 When ellipses are used as suspension points (for example, to indicate dialog that pauses or trails off), the ellipses are not preceded by a comma.